County Attorney Homepage

 If you believe that someone is, at present, likely to cause serious harm to themselves or others because of their mental illness, you should contact 911.
 If law enforcement is unable to assist, you may complete an application for Emergency Detention and submit it by email.

-To download the form please follow the button below:
+To fill out the form please follow the button below:

 The applicant must be 18 years of age or older, must have first-hand knowledge of the person’s behavior, and state that they have reason to believe that the person evidences mental illness and because of their behavior and recent overt acts committed by them, they are in imminent harm to themselves and/or to others.